TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 Basically, if you want to try it out for SEP3: Each new user story, you implement, will go into a new component, or at least a separate directory.
 The idea is that everything related to a feature is located together.
 This is not always easy to follow.

+##### Repositories
+In the .NET world you may encounter Repositories.
+These act a little bit like Data Access Objects, and it can be difficult to find the difference.\
+People are not entirely in agreement either about the differences.\
+The point is that we may sometime call them data access objects, or sometimes repositories.

+The best definition, I could find is that Data Access Objects interact with the database, and there is one DAO per model class.\
+The Repositories interact with DAOs, sometimes multiple.

+But in smaller applications this will not always be the case, and DAOs and repositories are used interchangeably.

 ### Client design